medsriha/real-estate/README.md

 4. **Single Responsibility Principle**: Components do one thing well
 5. **Custom Hooks**: Stateful logic is extracted from components
 6. **Prop Drilling Minimization**: State is managed at appropriate levels

-This architecture makes the codebase:
-- Easier to maintain and extend
-- More testable
-- Better organized
-- More performant through component isolation